mapsacosta/EAFJupyter/docs/02_user_script_customization.rst

+.. _preamble scripts:

 **************************************************
-Customizing user environments via preamble scripts
+Preamble scripts
 **************************************************

 You can customize your EAF Jupyter installation with your own custom preamble scripts.